human-conditions/yodrew.github.io-original/_pages/pre-sale.md

 #### plan

-A proper working tool is essential to profitability.
+A proper working tool is essential to an profitability.
 E-paper is radically humane technology.
 It is neutral, even calming.
 Laptop displays⁠—backlit, color, fast, strobing⁠—are irritating, distracting, and enervating.
 They destroy my concentration.
 With an e-paper computer, I can:

 - hold my entire book in my mind at once while editing
 - read several crucial books and articles I found since my last e-paper device died